Accelerator: Sales Compensation Plans Explained

 While accelerators offer many benefits, they also have potential pitfalls.
 One of the main pitfalls is the risk of creating a ‘winner takes all’ environment, where a small number of top performers earn a disproportionate share of the commissions.
 This can demotivate other salespeople and create a negative work environment.

 Another potential pitfall is the risk of encouraging aggressive or unethical sales practices.
-If salespeople are strongly motivated to exceed their targets, they might be tempted to use aggressive or unethical tactics to make sales.
-This can damage the company's reputation and customer relationships.
+An aggressive sales commission structure can lead salespeople to use unethical tactics to exceed their targets.
+This can damage the company’s reputation and customer relationships.

 Managing the Risks